The Final Stretch to Black Rock City — In the heart of the Pyramid Lake Paiute Reservation and America’s Solar Highway

 It is also important to note that, due to vandalism, graffiti, and theft over the years, the east side of the lake, Anajo Island, The Pyramid, and The Needles on the north side of the lake, are off-limits to everyone but tribe members.
 Moreover, please do not do any artifact or souvenir hunting.
 Not only is it illegal.
 It is disrespectful of the tribe, their heritage, and the land and lake.
 AND AGAIN, DO NOT LEAVE ANY OF YOUR TRASH!
 In short: Leave No Trace.

-Finally, also found cropping up all over the place in Nixon are various, phenomenal solar arrays.
-As of 2012, the Pyramid Lake Paiute tribe has over 301 kW in solar panels on their public and government buildings.
-If you are in Nixon and like solar, check out the Pyramid Lake Museum array–it is in the shape of an arrowhead and was designed in part by Konch Blindman, a member of the Black Rock Solar crew and Paiute tribe.
-Finally, in 2010, the Governor of Nevada declared Highway 447 America’s Solar Highway, thanks in part to the efforts of Black Rock Solar, which has led to 447 kW of solar installed in the past three years along 75 miles of the highway.
+Finally, solar energy installations can be found throughout Nixon, thanks in large part to local efforts and partnerships with Black Rock Solar.
+As of 2012, the Pyramid Lake Paiute tribe had installed over 301 kW in solar panels on their public and government buildings.
+If you are in Nixon and have an interest in solar energy, check out the Pyramid Lake Museum array–it is in the shape of an arrowhead and was designed by Matthew Deluge and Wakan Waci “Konch” Blindman, a member of the Black Rock Solar crew and Pyramid Lake Paiute Tribe.
+In 2010, in partnership with Black Rock Solar, the Governor of Nevada declared Highway 447 America’s Solar Highway, a 75-mile stretch of highway that has more than 448 kW of solar installed.

 A Final Note to Travelers

-PLEASE drive the posted speed limit, and keep an appropriate distance between you and the car in front of you, while traveling throughout the reservation.
-Please also SLOW DOWN (speed limit is 25mph) on your way through Wadsworth, Nixon, and Sutcliffe, while being cautious and mindful of children at-play and considerate of the townspeople that are trying to access their homes, businesses, tribal services, or crossing the road.
-Finally, throughout this last stretch of your journey to Burning Man, please keep a steady hand on the wheel and a careful eye out ahead for wandering cows, horses, jackrabbits, and other creatures along the road, as this is wide-open country.
+PLEASE drive the posted speed limit, and keep a safe distance between you and the car in front of you while traveling throughout the reservation.
+Please also SLOW DOWN to 25mph when passing through Wadsworth, Nixon, and Sutcliffe, and be especially cautious and mindful of children at play and residents accessing their homes, businesses, or tribal services—or simply crossing the road.
+Finally, throughout this last stretch of your journey to BRC, keep a steady hand on the wheel and a careful eye out for wandering cows, horses, jackrabbits, and other creatures along the road — this is wide-open country.
 AND LEAVE NO TRACE!